CONTENT:

 3. Scroll down to ‘Protect and Standardize’ and select ‘Print Production’.

 5. In the ‘Output Preview Box’ about half down there is a ‘Preview’ section.
-Select ‘Separations’ from the top down menu, it is usually the default selection.
+Select ‘Separations’ from the top-down menu, it is typically the default selection.

 Tool: Adobe Acrobat Pro